doorukb/flat-file-database-engine/README.md

-# Simple Database
+# Flat File Database Engine

-A small in-memory, file-persisted database engine with an interactive command shell — tables with typed columns, hash-indexed rows, and a SQL-ish command language (`CREATE TABLE`, `INSERT`, `SELECT ...
+A small in-memory, file-persisted database engine with an interactive command shell : tables with typed columns, hash-indexed rows, and a SQL-ish command language (`CREATE TABLE`, `INSERT`, `SELECT ...
 WHERE`, `UPDATE`, `DELETE`, `DROP TABLE`), saved to disk and reloaded on startup.